October is bully prevention month and so I thought I’d share some classroom management tips and ideas to help prevent bullying in your classroom.

 1.)
 Set clear standards for acceptable and unacceptable behavior.
 It’s important that we model throughout the entire school year behavior that is both acceptable and unacceptable.
 This can be done through role modeling, reinforcing the acceptable behavior, being consistent.
 We need to cover all behaviors, and NEVER assume that any student knows any rule.
 I made that mistake my first year teaching.
 I assumed because they had been in the school the previous four years they knew the rules.
 I only talked about my specific rules.
 That was definitely not the case.
 They are going to see if they can possibly get away with something from you – so never assume.

 2.)
 Implement consistent consequences for actions that are likely to hurt others.
 You can’t overlook anything.
-Unfortunately, I struggled with this a lot in the beginning of the year.
+Unfortunately, I struggled with this a lot at the beginning of the year.
 What should I ignore and when should I say something?
 Were they kidding or not?
 I even struggled with enforcing any consequence when the really good, nearly perfect student messed up.
-Have you ever experienced that, where you just struggle with giving a nearly-never-in-trouble-student a consequence like a always-in-trouble-student?
+Have you ever experienced that, where you just struggle with giving a nearly-never-in-trouble-student a consequence like an always-in-trouble-student?
 No matter how hard it is, you can’t go easy on a student that is nearly never in trouble and go harder on one that is.
 You can’t overlook “light” teasing either.
 It’s hard, but you have to be consistent and enforce the same consequences for the same choices- regardless.
 Even if Johnny says, “oh, it’s alright.
 We just tease each other this way.
 I know he’s playing.
 It doesn’t bother me.”
 You still will need to stop it and enforce consequences.
 The reason being that if it isn’t stopped, eventually that kid teasing Johnny will think it’s okay to tease everyone that way – and he’s likely to find someone that doesn’t think it’s okay.
 Plus, are you 100% certain Johnny is okay with it?
 Don’t kids want to look tough in front of others?

 3.)
 Provide education about bullying to every student.
 Inform students regularly – not just a few lessons in one week and your done.
 Regularly.
 Teach them what bullying is.
 Teach strategies to stop bullying.
 Discuss the effective portion of bullying.